m4rc0linux/x220-coreboot/README.md

 the amazing bootsplash has been downloaed from a reddit post however I am unable t find the original post.
 Feel frree to change it.

-if you already have coreboot installed, you can fash it internally:
+if you already have coreboot installed, you can fash it internally.
-# flashrom -p internal:laptop=force_I_want_a_brick --image bios -w m4rc0linux220coreboot.rom

 It is intended to be used on the "normal" thinkpad x220.
 It won't work on different models like x220i or x220t